Maryland Route 97: History

-On September 25, 2018, a groundbreaking was held for a $47.6 million project to build a relocated MD 97 through Brookeville, with Governor Larry Hogan in attendance.
-The relocated MD 97 will be a two-lane road that will bypass the section of Georgia Avenue through the center of Brookeville.
-The route is being realigned to improve safety and traffic flow, as the alignment of the route along Georgia Avenue in Brookeville has a sharp turn and a steep hill.
-The relocated MD 97 in Brookeville is expected to open in the later part of 2022.
+On September 25, 2018, a groundbreaking was held for a $47.6 million project to build a relocated MD 97 around Brookeville, with Governor Larry Hogan in attendance.
+The relocated MD 97 will be a two-lane road that will bypass the section through the center of Brookeville.
+The route was being realigned to improve safety and traffic flow, as the alignment of the route in Brookeville has a sharp turn and a steep hill.
+In 2022, the relocated MD 97 around Brookeville was expected to open in the middle part of 2023.
+The relocated MD 97 opened on May 21, 2023.